Get a Free Test Now: GET STARTED

 20. Set High Goals that Are Realistic

-By setting stretch goals that are high, yet realistic, you are giving your team a chance to seriously boost their confidence.
+By setting stretch goals that are high, yet realistic, you give your team opportunities to boost their confidence significantly.

 However, you have to be careful not to set stretch goals too high, to the point of where it is impossible to reach.